EXPLORE MEDIEVAL AND MODERN MUNICH IN 2 DAYS

 OLYMPICS STADIUM(OLYMPIASTADION) – This stadium was built in 1972 when Germany hosted the Summer Olympics.
 The specially designed canopies on the Alps are the main characteristics of this stadium.
-As it was raining heavily, I could not take the pictures of the stadium.
+As it was raining heavily, I could not take pictures of the stadium.

-These all places I have covered for 2 days and 3 nights.
+These places I have covered for 2 days and 3 nights.
 But there are many more places in Munich to be explored like very famous English Gardens(370 hectares of green lawns), Munich Residence, Alta Pinakothek(world’s oldest Art Galleries), Neue Pinakothek(another famous art gallery) which I missed due to lack of time.
+I explored medieval and modern Munich through Hop-On Hop-Off bus.
+Click here to purchase the bus ticket.

 RECOMMENDED PLACE TO STAY IN MUNICH – Near Munich Central Station